Vulnerability Management

 Container OS age and the age of its components are a massive correlating factor to the number of vulnerabilites present.
 Speed is security when it comes to containers.

 How many deployments are impacted?
 How many images?
-Why would there be different numbers?
+What would your response be if you had 10+ images with the log4shell vulnerability vs. 1?

 Platform CVEs

 The platform CVEs page provides information about vulnerabilities in clusters within your system.
-This refers to OpenShift, AKS, GKE, and other Kubernetes distribution components.
+This refers to OpenShift core services and layered products.
 The goal is to help you understand responsibility and determine the impact.

 Let’s go through a simple use case to demonstrate.